consoli-tech/privacy.liftstation.cloud/index.md

 brian@consoli.tech

 ## Cookie Policy
 We use cookies to help improve your experience of our website at [https://liftstation.cloud](https://liftstation.cloud).
-This cookie policy is part of Consolidated Utilities, Inc.&#39;s privacy policy.
+This cookie policy is part of Consoli Tech, LLC&#39;s privacy policy.
 It covers the use of cookies between your device and our site.

 We also provide basic information on third-party services we may use, who may also use cookies as part of their service.
 This policy does not cover their cookies.